-The rise and rise of Airbnb has prompted some landlords to ponder whether they should list their properties on the online accommodation platform, hoping to make more money.
+The desire for more cashflow has prompted some landlords to ponder whether they should list their properties on online accommodation platforms such as Airbnb or Stayz, hoping to make more money.

 Before they do, however, they must understand the various ins and outs as well as their rights and responsibilities because successful property investment is about the long-term result, not just the possibility of short-term rental returns.

 Airbnb has emerged as a strong competitor in the travel industry around the world as travellers look for cheaper and more bespoke alternatives to staying in hotels.